-As I mention in the page About the Story of Anne’s Life, I’m writing the story of my life here because I have been asked by many people to write the story of my life, and encouraged by many more others.
-Of course, having family and friends ask or suggest it has been the most compelling reason – most particularly my daughter, the wonderful and beauteous Jessica.
+As I mention in the page About the Story of Anne’s Life, I’m writing the story of my life here because I have been asked by many people to write the story of my life, and encouraged to do so by many more.
+Of course, having family and friends ask or suggest it has been the most compelling reason.

 But many others have asked, encouraged, or otherwise influenced me to write my story.
 And many – if not most – of those have done so after reading the “about me” page at my original personal blog, Mange Merde.com.